ketaro/socket_lesson/README.md

 * Where the server we want to connect to lives (it's "address")
 * Which port on the server we want to connect to (which outlet we want to plug our socket connection into)

-To read from a socket connection, we'll first have to import the socket module (import socket), then we can open a connection like this:
+To read from a socket connection, we'll first have to import the socket module (import socket), then we can open a connection like below.
+Port numbers can be between 0 and 65535 (2^16).
+We've picked the port 5555 for our chat application.
+The number isn't necessarily important, what's important is that both the client and server speak on the same port number.
+Servers listening on ports less than 1024 need to have root (super user) permissions.

 	import socket

 	my_socket = socket.socket(socket.AF_INET, socket.SOCK_STREAM)
-	my_socket.connect(("localhost", 5000))
+	my_socket.connect(("localhost", 5555))

-If we run the above code, we'll get an error:
+Create a new file and run the code above.
+However, when we run, we'll get an error:

 	socket.error: [Errno 111] Connection refused

-That's because we've told our application to connect to a server listening on port 5000 on the local machine ("localhost" always points to the machine you're on) and there's nothing currently listening on the port.
+That's because we've told our application to connect to a server listening on port 5555 on the local machine ("localhost" always points to the machine you're on) and there's nothing currently listening on the port.
 We need to run a server!

 Clone this repository and in another terminal window run the chatserver.py application.